Axël

 Axël is a drama by French writer Auguste Villiers de l'Isle-Adam, published in 1890.
 It was influenced by his participation in the Paris Commune, the Gnostic philosophy of Hegel as well as the works of Goethe and Victor Hugo.
 It begins in an occult castle.
-The Byronic hero Axël meets a Germanic princess.
-After an initial conflict they fall in love.
-They speak of the amazing journeys they plan to have.
-But they realize that life will never measure up to their dreams.
-They then commit suicide.
+The Byronic hero Axël meets a Germanic princess, and after an initial conflict they fall in love.
+They speak of the amazing journeys they plan to have, but realizing life will never measure up to their dreams instead commit suicide.

 History

 Axël was the work Villiers considered his masterpiece, although critical opinion has often been reluctant to agree with him, placing far higher value on his fiction.
 Villiers began work on the piece around 1869 and had still not put the finishing touches to it when he died.
 It was first published posthumously in 1890.
 The play is heavily influenced by the Romantic theatre of Victor Hugo, as well as Goethe's Faust and the music dramas of Richard Wagner.
 The last time it was staged was during the year 2006 in Québec and Montréal, directed by Christian Lapointe.